huangyh09/diceseq/doc/usage.rst

 Options:
   -h, --help            show this help message and exit -a ANNO_FILE, --anno_file=ANNO_FILE
-                        Annotation file for genes and transcripts -s SAM_LIST, --sam_list=SAM_LIST
+                        Annotation file for genes and transcripts in GTF or GFF3
+  -s SAM_LIST, --sam_list=SAM_LIST
                         Sorted and indexed bam/sam files, use ',' for replicates and '---' for time points, e.g.,